Azure-Samples/functions-quickstart-java-azd-service-bus/README.md

 ---
-description: This end-to-end Python sample demonstrates the secure triggering of a Flex Consumption plan app from a Storage Bus instance secured in a virtual network.
+description: This end-to-end Java sample demonstrates the secure triggering of a Flex Consumption plan app from a Storage Bus instance secured in a virtual network.
 page_type: sample
 products:
 - azure-functions
 - azure
 urlFragment: service-bus-trigger-virtual-network
 languages:
-- python
+- java
 - bicep
 - azdeveloper
 ---

-# Azure Functions quickstart with Service Bus trigger
+# Azure Functions quickstart with Service Bus trigger (Java)

 A common scenario that Azure Functions can be used for is for the processing of queue based events.
 For example, a list of batch processing jobs is queued up with instructions for machine learning processing.
 The function app can do some ML inferencing before completing the message in the queue.